 - Can freeze in cold weather (I’m not hardcore enough to backpack in winter though, so this doesn’t bother me!)

-- Can’t use with a wind screen.
+- Can’t use with most wind screens.
 They can EXPLODE if they overheat!

 Top Gas Canister Backpacking Stoves: